Polypants/threejs_tutorial/README.md

 );
 ```

-## Creating the Renderer
+### Creating the Renderer

 Now we'll need to render what the camera sees.
-Three.js comes with different kinds of renderers, we will be using the WebGL renderer.
+Three.js comes with a few different kinds of renderers.

-There are also canvas and SVG renderers.
+Today, we will be using the WebGL renderer but there are also the canvas and SVG renderers.
 These use the CPU for rendering, unlike the webGL renderer which uses the GPU.
 This means rendering time is way faster with the WebGL renderer.
 Also, some features like shadows and shaders aren’t available to those other renderers.
-They can be useful if you need to support environments that don't support WebGL.
+Other renders can be useful if you need to support environments that don't support WebGL.

 ```
 var renderer = new THREE.WebGLRenderer();